-The 96-well microplates have been sensitised by a polyclonal antibody specific for bovine rotavirus.
-A bovine rotavirus culture was then added to these microplates.
-The kit's user deposits the previously diluted test sera, colostrum or plasma in the microplate's wells, then adds the conjugate, which is a specific monoclonal antibody against rotavirus coupled to peroxidase.
+The 96-well microplates have been sensitised by purified Bovine coronavirus.
+The kit's user deposits the previously diluted test sera, plasma or colostrum in the microplate's wells, then adds the conjugate, which is a specific monoclonal antibody against coronavirus coupled to peroxidase.
 After incubating and washing the preparation, the chromogen (tetramethylbenzidine) is added.
-This chromogen has the advantages of being more sensitive than the other peroxidase chromogens and not being carcinogenic The intensity of the colour is inversely proportionate to the sample's serum titre.
-Positive and negative control sera are provided with the kit to be able to validate the test results
+This chromogen has the advantage of being more sensitive than the other peroxidase chromogens and not being carcinogenic.
+The intensity of the colour is inversely proportionate to the sample's serum titre.
+Positive and negative control sera are provided with the kit to be able to validate the test results.